CillianHourican/CLS-Project/README.md

 train_GS provides example functions for training multiple surrogate models to emulate the Gray_Scott model with different active learning strategies train_ISR3D provides example functions for training multiple surrogate models to emulate an ISR3D dataset with different active learning strategies

+## Deliverable 2: Uncertainty Quantification of ISR3D Data (IN PROGRESS)

+The generated data will be studied and a sensitivity analysis performed on input parameters.

 ## References
 <a id="1">[1]</a>
 Sambu Seo, Marko Wallat, Thore Graepel, and Klaus Obermayer.
 Gaussian processregression: Active data selection and test point rejection.
 InMustererkennung 2000,pages 27–34.
 Springer, 2000.